-- When C0=0, the CRTC assesses whether it is on the last line, and if so, arms an internal flag by default to trigger vertical adjustment. - When C0=2, the CRTC assesses the conditions for disarming this vertical adjustment mechanism (in particular by testing the value of R5).
+- When C0=0 (or C0=1), the CRTC assesses whether it is on the last line, and if so, arms an internal flag by default to trigger vertical adjustment. - When C0=2, the CRTC assesses the conditions for disarming this vertical adjustment mechanism (in particular by testing the value of R5).